Amy Acker: Career

 Acker appeared in season three of the sitcom Husbands as Claudia, Brad Kelly's ex-fiancée who unexpectedly shows up.
 In March 2014, Acker was cast as Audrey Nathan, a former lover to Phil Coulson in an episode of Agents of S.H.I.E.L.D.

 Between 2012 and 2016, Acker portrayed Samantha "Root" Groves on the CBS drama Person of Interest; Groves became a regular character starting in the series' third season.
 Starting with the series' 100th episode, Acker took on the voice role of the Machine.
 In the series finale, she also appeared as the visual manifestation of the Machine.

 In March 2017, Acker was cast as Caitlin Strucker in the pilot for the prospective Fox television series The Gifted, which was picked up to series in May 2017.
 The Gifted began airing on October 2, 2017, and Fox canceled the series after two seasons on April 17, 2019.

-In 2019, Acker appeared in What Just Happened??! with Fred Savage, a parody of aftershows.
-She plays Dr. Rachel Layne in the "show-within-a-show", a fictional drama series called The Flare.
+Following the conclusion of The Gifted, Acker was cast in 2019 as Kathleen Shepherd, the fourth sister of Derek Shepherd, in an episode of ABC's Grey's Anatomy.
+She followed this with a recurring arc as Catherine in the third season of Fox's 9-1-1: Lone Star in 2022.

+Acker returned to a main cast role in 2023, starring as Tory in Freeform's mystery thriller The Watchful Eye.
+She also appeared in the 2024 theatrical film Ordinary Angels, starring Hilary Swank.